 As all ongoing projects, also the feasibility study was and continues to be affected by the Covid-19 pandemic.
 Unfortunately, their device hub in Newcastle was one of the more affected sites, so the team in Newcastle had to work extra hard to make sure that, despite all the restrictions, devices and support material could be delivered in time.
 Due to a tremendous group effort, they managed to get the feasibility study devices shipped just in time for the study start in July.
 Thankfully, Kiel in Northern Germany was at that moment one of the less affected places, so they were able to start with the first participant in Kiel.
 Thanks to many emails and video conferences between the clinical team in Kiel and Newcastle, the device team, the device and app partners and the database team, the Kiel team was able to successfully test devices already.

-On 17 August, the IDEA-FAST consortium announced that the data management platform first release went live.
+On 17 August, the IDEA-FAST consortium announced that the data management platform’s first release went live.
 The platform has been deployed and is ready to receive data collected from the Feasibility Study.
+Data management is needed to help correlate statistics as well as aggregate data to check on its current status.
+Using software from companies such as Bamboo Solutions can help achieve this in a positive and professional way.

 At the beginning of November the consortium was pleased to announce that, for the Feasibility Study, the four pilot centres – University of Newcastle upon Tyne (UK), Universitätsklinikum Schleswig-Holstein (GER), Erasmus Universitair Medisch Centrum Rotterdam (NL), and George-Huntington-Institut (GER) – have all received ethical approval for recruitment.
 Some of the sites have already been actively recruiting and training participants and now the remaining centres can start the process.